Painted Nettle (Coleus blumei) Indoor Care, Propagation, Common Problems & Remedies

 Where does Coleus grow best?

-Coleus grows best in bright light with 4-6 hours of morning or late afternoon sunlight.
-Place infront of a large window with some morning sunlight falling on the leaves.
+Coleus grows best in bright light with 4-6 hours of morning or late afternoon sunlight; position it infront of a large window with some morning sunlight falling on the leaves.
 Keep it away from hot midday sunshine to avoid scorching of the leaves.

 Too little light for Painted Nettle will result in dull colors and leggy growth.
 If the natural lighting is not adequate, you may use grow lights to supplement it.

-Outdoors, Coleus can grow under direct sunlight but it needs to be acclimated gradually by placing it in a brighter spot every few days.
+Outdoors, Coleus can grow under direct sunlight but it needs to be acclimated gradually; place it in a brighter spot every few days until when it can withstand the sunshine.

-Coleus prefers average warmth of 15-260C with a minimum 130C.
-Keep it away from cold drafts as they can cause stunted growth and leaf drop.
+Coleus prefers a warmth of 15-260C with a minimum 130C.
+Keep it away from drafts as they can cause stunted growth, drooping, yellowing and leaf drop.

-Average humidity of 50-55% is ideal for Painted Nettle.
-Dry air may result in brown leaf tips and edges.
+Painted Nettle will prosper in a humidity of 50-55%.
+Too dry air may result in brown leaf tips and edges.
 To heighten humidity, set the pot on a wet pebble tray, use a humidifier or grow the plant in a well-lit bathroom.
-Do not mist the leaves as water on the leaves can cause white spots on the leaves.
+Do not mist the leaves and maintain proper air flow to discourage fungal diseases.

 Fertilizer